dhruvii1205/RNN_LSTM/README.md

 * Firstly, you need to download this repository.
 * Open the repository on your local computer and run the main.py file.
 * After that, as this script is using argparse() method we can give dynamic input in the terminal
-* The syntax is: *python3 main.py -c Tesla.csv(data file along with extension) -m rnn (model type either rnn or lstm) -mode train(either train or predict)
+* The syntax is: *python3 main.py -c Tesla.csv(data file along with extension) -m rnn (model type either rnn or lstm) -mode train(either train or predict)*
 * If you want to train or predict using lstm model give lstm as -m input.
+* utils.py file contains all the functions such as pre-processing, plotting_data etc.
+* models.py file contains the functions to call lstm or rnn model and model fit function.

-### What output we should expect?
+### What output should we expect?
 * If we give train as an input to -mode then the given model will be train and model weights will be saved at specific destination.
 * If we give predict as an input to -mode then the saved weights will be loaded and we will predict the test dataset accodingly.
 * We will also be able to see the graph of actual output of test data and predicted output.